cvmfs/cvmfsexec/README.md

    `sysctl user.max_user_namespaces` > 0),
-   the `cvmfsexec` command can mount cvmfs repositories, map them into /cvmfs, and unmount them when it exits.  singularity may even be run unprivileged from cvmfs in this case.
+   the `cvmfsexec` command can mount cvmfs repositories, map them into /cvmfs, and unmount them when it exits.  singularity may even be run unprivileged from cvmfs from within cvmfsexec (it has to run unprivileged because setuid-root does not work inside a user namespace).
 The main disadvantage is that if the processes are hard-killed (kill -9), mountpoints are left behind and are difficult to clean up.
 3. On systems where unprivileged namespace fuse mounts are available